YosysHQ/sby/docs/source/verific.rst

 VHDL source file.

 After all source files have been read, run ``verific -import <topmodule>`` to import the design elaborated at the specified top module.
+This step is optional (will be performed automatically) if the top-level module of your design has been read using Verific.

+Use ``read -sv`` to automatically use Verific to read a source file if Yosys has been built with Verific.

 Run ``yosys -h verific`` in a terminal window and enter for more information on the ``verific`` script command.

+.. _sva:

 Supported SVA Property Syntax
 -----------------------------